gofynd/fdk-client-kotlin/documentation/application/PAYMENT.md

-Use this API to retrieve a list of cards stored by user from an active payment gateway.
+Retrieves all active cards linked to a user.

 *Returned Response:*